Skip to content

 Frequently asked.

-No. GEO and SEO share foundational elements like content quality and domain authority, but they target different surfaces and require different technical work.
-SEO optimises for ranking in a list.
-GEO optimises for being cited in a generated answer.
+No. GEO and SEO share foundations like content quality and domain authority, but they target different surfaces and require different work.
+SEO optimises for ranking in a list of results.
+GEO optimises for being cited inside a generated answer.
 The skill sets overlap, but they are not identical.

 Absolutely not.
 SEO remains the foundation.
 GEO is an additional discipline that layers on top.
 Think of SEO as the base layer that drives organic traffic, and GEO as the extension that ensures you also appear in AI-generated answers.
 Brain Buddy AI runs both in parallel.